 2020 Subaru WRX Problems and Top Complaints – Is Your Car A Lemon?

 Subaru has long been known for making a great, dependable car, so there were high hopes when it came to the 2020 Subaru WRX.
-Even the automaker claims that owners get a “WRX advantage” with this model.
-However, after driving it for some time, it becomes clear that there are major troubles with the engine, service brakes and wheels.
+The automaker claims that owners get a “WRX advantage” with this model.
+However, many owners don’t believe they are getting any advantage at all — especially those with failing batteries, failing brakes, and windshields that crack.

 Click on other model year to view more problems: 2019 2022